-New natural gas transmission system service tariffs were set using the revenue cap regulatory approach for the first time for 33 months regulatory period.
+New natural gas transmission system service tariffs were set for 34 months regulatory period.
 The same tariff was set at the FinEstLat system entry points located in Latvia as at the other FinEstLat system entry points, but a discount of 100% was applied for the tariffs for an entry point from the Incukalns UGS and an exit point to the Incukalns UGS.